Here’s a delicious way to use some of that extra sourdough starter you may have from maintaining your culture (sometimes called discard).

 - Zest lemon and sprinkle into middle evenly.

-- If using, sprinkle crushed nuts into middle evenly.
+- If adding nuts, sprinkle crushed nuts into middle evenly.

-- Slice larger fruit and add all berries to the middle 10 inches.
+- Slice larger fruit and add all fruit to the middle 10 inches.

-- Fold outer ring of dough inward onto the berries.
-Carefully fold and repair any tears in the dough.
+- Fold outer ring of dough inward towards the center.
+Carefully fold and repair any tears in the dough (they will leak).

 - (For savory) Brush olive oil generously onto outer crust.